waleed79/waleed79/README.md

 ### Hi there 👋

-I am a senior student at LUMS.
+I am a graduate student at University of Wisconsin-Madison.
 This is my portfolio.
 <!--
 **waleed79/waleed79** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.